 Pros: Connect all your organization's marketing tools together for tactical management from one place.

 Cons: Many of these hubs are B2B-focused (and priced) and it can be challenging to export marketing data.
 Juggling multiple tactical tools into a single hub is often done at higher maintenance and operational costs.

 Closing the Gap: The more tools that are added, the more complex the customer data and profiling becomes.
 The marketing tech industry remains saturated with shiny, new tools that everyone wants to migrate their data over to try out.
 Marketers will want to seek the means of building a clean, consistent "golden record" for customers using something like a CDP to maintain customer data integrity.

 If you’re working with multiple hubs, then the multi-channel hub is your answer to wrangling them all into one place.
 Third-party APIs manage the data between each respective hub and typically polished user interfaces keep cross-channel marketing manageable.

 Best-in-class marketers often use these tools to combine customer data from other operations (like sales or support) to create more cohesion with their brand messaging.

 Pros: Share data between multiple channels and various plugins by third-party APIs.
 In other words, access data from your sales CRM with your marketing tools.

-Cons: It's already expensive in operational costs to maintain integrated hubs— it's a lot costlier to manage multi-channel ones.
-It's also very difficult to transfer data between hubs or export them.
+Cons: It's already expensive in operational costs to maintain integrated hubs.
+It's a lot costlier to manage multi-channel ones.
+It's also very difficult to transfer or export data between hubs.
 Implementation of these hubs and their execution tools requires specialized consultation and help.

 Closing the Gap: Once again, consistent, clean customer data management, or the creation of a "golden record" with the use of a CDP, will be necessary for digital marketers who want to build a truly personalized experience.
 Marketers will get the most mileage from their customer and user data by finding the means to unify disparate data into universal profiles for use with all their connected tools.